sridadi229/MarvelvsDC_EDA/README.md

 # PortfolioProject
-This repository has code and query data exploration marvel vs dc.
+This repository has code and queries for Marvel vs DC data exploration derived from Onyx Data.
+I created this data exploration to meet a data challenge.
 I did some simple calculations using the sql language to find out what is in the data and the difference between the variables.
-And I hope you can create your own projects and find your own insights from this repository.
+I hope you can provide some feedback on this data exploration and I hope you can find some insights from this repository for yourself.